Aliases for HK1 Gene

 GeneCards Summary for HK1 Gene

 HK1 (Hexokinase 1) is a Protein Coding gene.
-Diseases associated with HK1 include Hemolytic Anemia Due To Hexokinase Deficiency and Neuropathy, Hereditary Motor And Sensory, Russe Type.
-Among its related pathways are Glycosaminoglycan metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and glucokinase activity.
+Diseases associated with HK1 include Hemolytic Anemia, Nonspherocytic, Due To Hexokinase Deficiency and Neuropathy, Hereditary Motor And Sensory, Russe Type.
+Among its related pathways are Galactose metabolism and Central carbon metabolism in cancer.
+Gene Ontology (GO) annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and glucokinase activity.
 An important paralog of this gene is HK2.

 Hexokinases catalyze the first essential step of glucose metabolism, the conversion of the substrate glucose into glucose-6-phosphate.
 This phosphorylation event directly couples extramitochondrial glycolysis to intramitochondrial oxidative phosphorylation.